drummonds/tartan-dictionary/content/about.md

 disableAutoCollapse: true
 ---

-## About Yourself

-This is a blog about various things I am interested in, specifically related to Bytestone which is long term digital storage of information
+## The Tartan Dictionary

+Trying to work out the Drummonds of Megginch tartan sparked my interest in Tartan and its evolution.
+This is my attempt to make sense of it all.

 ## hugo theme